rugvedpatil0803/intercity-express-mysql/README.md

 GROUP BY route.r_id
 ORDER BY COUNT(ticket.ticket_id) DESC;**

-_List all agents’ information with more than 10 confirmed bookings in the month of September this year._
+_3. List all agents’ information with more than 10 confirmed bookings in the month of September this year._

 **select*from travel_agent g where g.ta_id=(select b.ta_id from ticket t, booking b where b.ticket_id=t.ticket_id and month(t.date) = 09 and year(t.date) = 2023 group by b.ta_id having count(b.ticket_id) > 10);**

-_Display the details of the route most travelled by Senior Citizens._
+_4. Display the details of the route most travelled by Senior Citizens._

 **SELECT Route.*, COUNT(CASE WHEN p_age >= 65 THEN 1 END) AS SeniorCitizenCount
 FROM Route